saeed6433/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.
+- Clone the [snek-multiplayer](https://github.com/lighthouse-labs/snek-multiplayer) to set up the snake server locally